dell/csm-docs/content/docs/getting-started/installation/helm/modules/resiliency.md

 {{< message text="1" >}}
 {{% /pageinfo %}}

-Container Storage Module for Resiliency is installed as part of the Dell CSI driver installation.
+Container Storage Modules for Resiliency is installed as part of the Dell CSI driver installation.

 For information on the PowerFlex CSI driver, see [PowerFlex CSI Driver](https://github.com/dell/csi-powerflex).